-- The design of Uptane makes it possible to offer improved design flexibility, without sacrificing security.
+- The design of Uptane makes it possible to offer improved design flexibility without sacrificing security.

 - This added design flexibility, however, could be a liability if the framework is implemented incorrectly.

-- Standardization of crucial steps in the design, implementation and use of Uptane can assure that customizability does not impact security or functionality.
+- Standardization of crucial steps in the design, implementation, and use of Uptane can assure that customizability does not impact security or functionality.

 3.2.
-Scope of Standards coverage
+Scope of Standard coverage

 This document sets guidelines for implementing Uptane in most systems capable of updating software on connected units in ground vehicles, including passenger vehicles, light-duty trucks, heavy-duty trucks, and motorcycles.
 Uptane could potentially also be applied to other ground vehicles, such as automated shuttles, recreational vehicles, and military ground vehicles.
-Uptane could even be applied to domains such as IoT devices, medical devices, and unmanned aerial vehicles.
+Uptane could even be applied to domains such as IoT devices, medical devices, and autonomous aerial vehicles.
 In this section, we define the scope of that applicability by providing sample use cases and possible exceptions, aspects of software update security that are not applicable to Uptane, and the design requirements governing the preparation of these standards.